lied/osvac/README.md

 # osvac
-osVAC and osVAC neo adapters for vacuumin your workshop
+osVAC and osVAC neo adapters for vacuuming your workshop